MicrosoftDocs/dynamics365smb-docs/business-central/contoso-coffee/warehousing/warehouse-mixed-flow-receive-pick-ship.md

 1. Release Sales Orders to warehouse.

     1. Choose the ![Lightbulb that opens the Tell Me feature 5.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales Orders**, and then choose the related link.
     2. Select orders for customer 10000 for the YELLOW location.
 External Orders No are *Y-3*, *Y-4*, and *Y-5*.
-Use the personalization tools if the **External Order No.** field isn't visible.
-For more information, see [Personalize Your Workspace](../../ui-personalization-user.md).
     3. Choose the **Release** action to notify the warehouse that the selected sales orders are ready for warehouse handling.

 2. To ship items
     1. Choose the ![Lightbulb that opens the Tell Me feature 6.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Warehouse Shipments**, and then choose the related link.